neutrons/inspired/README.md

 ### Option 2
 1. Install [Anaconda](https://docs.anaconda.com/free/anaconda/install/linux/) or [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) for Linux if it is not already installed.
+Also install git if it is missing.

 2. Go to a location where you would like to install the program (e.g., $HOME/software), run: